Land for Maine's Future—Time for a Big Land Bond

-Land for Maine’s Future (LMF) is one of Maine’s most successful and popular conservation programs, and it needs your help.
-Over the past 30 years, LMF has helped to permanently protect more than a half million acres of conservation land, working waterfronts, farmland, water access sites, and working forests.
-But the LMF program has run out of money, so a strong show of support is needed now to build momentum for a new LMF bond next year.
+For more than 30 years, Land for Maine's Future (LMF) has helped to permanently protect more than a half million acres of conservation land, working waterfronts, farmland, water access sites, and working forests.

 Land for Maine’s Future (LMF) helps protect Maine lands that have exceptional natural or recreational value and should be permanently protected.
 More than 96 percent of Maine land is privately owned, and development pressures have never been greater.
 Public access for traditional recreation and other uses is losing ground.
 Given these changes, Maine could lose many of the natural landscapes that Mainers and visitors treasure and that are essential to our economy and way of life.
 In 1987, Maine voters approved a $35 million bond that led the state to create the Land for Maine’s Future program.
 Since then, Maine voters have consistently approved land bonds— funding was replenished in 1999, 2005, 2007, 2010, and 2012.